FGCU/SUS Immunization Requirements

 I am a transient student from another Florida public university.
 How can I take care of my immunization requirement?Toggle More Info

 You may have your current university print copy of your Immunization Records showing that they have your information on file.
+You must upload your information into your SHS Portal.

 I had my transcripts sent to FGCU and they were supposed to include my immunization records.
 Why don't you have a copy of them?Toggle More Info